 For more information on ways to improve communication with individuals with autism, refer to our article on how to talk to someone with high functioning autism.

-In conclusion, the key to managing the close connection between autism and addictions lies in early intervention and providing the right support to ensure social integration.
+In conclusion, the key to managing the close connection between autism and addiction lies in early intervention and providing the right support to ensure social integration.
 This dual approach can significantly contribute to preventing the onset of addiction in individuals with autism.

 Effective treatment for individuals with a dual diagnosis of autism and addiction necessitates a comprehensive approach that addresses both conditions concurrently.
 This approach may encompass medication management, behavioral therapy, and assistance from a multidisciplinary team of clinicians.
 Treatment plans should also consider any additional challenges that the individual may encounter, such as social or familial issues.